 - This measure has been endorsed for many years at the unit level; this maintenance submission also includes a hospital-level analysis. - Reliability testing was done at the performance score level and tested the stability of measures across time.
-Reliability at the Unit-Level and Hospital-Level were reported for Skill Mix (%RN %) and ranged from 0.82-0.87. (>0.8 is high reliability). - Due to the long-standing use of the measure, the Committee had no concerns regarding the validity and reliability of the measure.
+Reliability at the Unit-Level and Hospital-Level were reported for Skill Mix and ranged from 0.82-0.87. (>0.8 is high reliability). - Due to the long-standing use of the measure, the Committee had no concerns regarding the validity and reliability of the measure.

 (3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/ assistive personnel [UAP], and contract) unintended consequences identified 3d.
-Data collection strategy can be implemented) Rationale: Data for this measure is collected through the nursing-sensitive indicator data systems by each hospital • and returned quarterly for review and operational improvement at the hospital level.
+Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified 3d.
+Data collection strategy can be implemented)

+• Data for this measure is collected through the nursing-sensitive indicator data systems by each hospital and returned quarterly for review and operational improvement at the hospital level.
 It is a combination of manual and electronic collection.
 Hospitals report that it is not a huge burden to collect and most of it is electronic.

-4. Use and Usability: 9-H; 13-M; 1-L; 1-I (Meaningful, understandable, and useful to the intended audiences for 4a.
+(Meaningful, understandable, and useful to the intended audiences for 4a.
 Public Reporting/Accountability and 4b.
+Quality Improvement)

-Quality Improvement) Rationale: The measure is used in NDNQI.
-The developers noted that the hospitals participating in this program are • not fully representative of the general population (they tend to be larger, academic medical centers or magnet hospitals) but that it is becoming more representative over time.
-Long-term the developer hopes to move this measure into Hospital Compare.
-The data on this measure has been collected for over 15 years, but has not been shared with the public.
+- The measure is used in NDNQI.
+The developers noted that the hospitals participating in this program are not fully representative of the general population (they tend to be larger, academic medical centers or magnet hospitals) but that it is becoming more representative over time. - Long-term the developer hopes to move this measure into Hospital Compare. - The data on this measure has been collected for over 15 years, but has not been shared with the public.
 However, some states are publically reporting the data but that is new and trends are not yet available.

-5. Related and Competing Measures Related to 205: Nursing Hours per Patient Day (ANA). • No competing measures. • Standing Committee Recommendation for Endorsement: 23-Y; 1-N 6.
-Public and Member Comment Comments Received: Comments were in favor of the Committee's decision to recommend the measure for endorsement 0 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X 8.
-Board of Directors Vote: Y-X; N-X 9.
-Appeals
+- Related to 0205: Nursing Hours per Patient Day (ANA). - No competing measures.

+- Comments were in favor of the Committee's decision to recommend the measure for endorsement - 7.
+Consensus Standards Approval Committee (CSAC) Vote: (November 18, 2015) 15-Y,0-N - 8.
+Board of Directors Vote: Ratified for endorsement on December 8, 2015
-0204 Skill mix (Registered Nurse [RN], Licensed Vocational/Practical Nurse [LVN/LPN], unlicensed

-0205 Nursing Hours per Patient Day